Generic Name: indacaterol and glycopyrrolate

 In 2 clinical trials of 12-weeks duration evaluating Utibron Neohaler in subjects with COPD, there was no evidence of a treatment effect on serum glucose or potassium.

-LABAs, such as indacaterol, one of the active ingredients in Utibron Neohaler, increase the risk of asthma-related death.
-Utibron Neohaler is not indicated for the treatment of asthma [see Boxed Warning and Warnings and Precautions (5.1)].
+LABAs, such as indacaterol, one of the active ingredients in Utibron Neohaler, as monotherapy (without inhaled corticosteroids) for asthma increase the risk of asthma-related events.
+Utibron Neohaler is not indicated for the treatment of asthma [see Warnings and Precautions (5.1)].

 The following adverse reactions are described in greater detail in other sections: